SPEC CPU2006 System Requirements

 2. A pre-compiled set of benchmark executables, given to you by another user of the same revision of SPEC CPU2006, and any run-time libraries that may be required for those executables.

-Please notice that you cannot generate a valid CPU2006 result unless you meet all of requirement 5.a.1 or 5.a.2 or 5.b.
+Please notice that you cannot generate a valid CPU2006 result unless you meet all of requirement E.1.a, or E.1.b, or E.1.c.
 For example, if you are attempting to build the floating point suite but lack a Fortran-95 compiler, you will not be able to measure a SPECfp2006 result.

 SPEC CPU2006 is a source code benchmark, and portability of that source code is one of the chief goals of SPEC CPU2006.
 SPEC has invested substantial effort to make the benchmarks portable across a wide variety of hardware architectures, operating systems, and compilers.
 During the development of SPEC CPU2006 testing was done on over 15 different hardware architectures and operating systems (including many variations of Unix, Linux, Microsoft Windows and the Mac OS).